-Presentat Presentation Scoring

-1 2 3 4 5

-Significant Gaps in the apprentice's ability to meet the standard Minor gaps in the apprentice's ability Apprentice fully meets the standard Apprentice fully meets the standard in all areas Apprentice consistently exceeds the standard in most areas

-• For the presentation supported by a portfolio of evidence, each of the 5 learning areas selected for assessment will be scored out of 5, and then each score will be added together to give a total score out of 25.

-Professional Discussion Scoring

-1 2 3 4 5 Significant Gaps in the apprentice's ability to meet the standard Minor gaps in the apprentice's ability Apprentice fully meets the standard Apprentice fully meets the standard in all areas Apprentice consistently exceeds the standard in most areas

-• For the professional discussion supported by a portfolio of evidence, each of the 10 learning areas selected for assessment will be scored out of 5, to give a total score out of 50.

-The total scores for both the presentation (25) and the professional discussion (50) will be added together to give an overall total score out of 75.

-End Point Assessment Grading

-For an apprentice to fully meet the standard they must achieve a minimum score of 45 out of 75 (60%)

-The apprentice's final grade will be determined according to the following: Scores are out of 75.

-- Pass: total of the scores from all components in the range 45 to 55 - Merit: total of the scores from all components in the range from 56 to 65 - Distinction: total of the scores from all components in the range 66 to 75

-Affordability Costing has been calculated using a range of providers who use a variety of delivery methods.
-The end point assessment is estimated to be no more than 20% of the total cost.
-The total cost has been discussed with the EDG to provide assurance of affordability for all organisations, in particular for small and medium enterprises.

-ST0310/AP02
+Present ation Scoring 1 2 3 4 5 Significant Gaps in the apprentice's ability to meet the standard Minor gaps in the apprentice's ability Apprentice fully meets the standard Apprentice fully meets the standard in all areas Apprentice consistently exceeds the standard in most areas 5 learnin score wi presentation support og areas selected for Il be added together I l Discussion Scori assessment will b to give a total sco be scored out of 5, 1 2 3 4 5 Significant Gaps in the apprentice's ability to meet the standard Minor gaps in the apprentice's ability Apprentice fully meets the standard Apprentice fully meets the standard in all areas Apprentice consistently exceeds the standard in most areas added together End Point Ass For an apprention out of 75 (60%) The apprentice of 75.
+Pass: too Merit: too s for both the preser to give an overall to essment Grading ice to fully meet the 's final grade will be tal of the scores from tal of the scores from on: total of the score standard they mus determined accord n all components in n all components in s.
+St achieve a minim ding to the followin n the range 45 to 5 n the range from 5 um score of 45 ig: Scores are ou 55 i6 to 65 Affordability Costing has been calculated using a range of providers who use a variety of delivery methods.
+The end point assessment is estimated to be no more than 20% of the total cost. been discussed wi

-Professional body recognition

-APM have agreed that Apprentices may become Student Members of the APM at the start of their apprenticeship.
+310310/AF03 Professional body recognition APM have agreed that Apprentices may become Student Members of the APM at the start of their apprenticeship.
 Apprentices may also be able to apply for professional status with any other relevant professional body.

-Successful apprentices can become Associate members of APM and those who have completed the IPMA Level D qualification will be able to complete the registration with the IPMA as a Level D holder,

-Consistency

-Consistency of the requirements to evaluate a specific grade in the endpoint assessment will be assured by the internal and external quality assurance processes detailed within this assessment plan.

-Volumes

-The existing Higher Apprenticeship in Project Management (FR03104) was launched in June 2012 and has produced increasing demand year on year with per annum figures of 70 in 2012/13, 160 in 2013/14 and 370 in 2014/15.
+Successful apprentices can become Associate members of APM and those who have completed the IPMA Level D qualification will be able to complete the registration with the IPMA as a Level D holder, Consistency Consistency of the requirements to evaluate a specific grade in the end- point assessment will be assured by the internal and external quality assurance processes detailed within this assessment plan.
+Volumes The existing Higher Apprenticeship in Project Management (FR03104) was launched in June 2012 and has produced increasing demand year on year with per annum figures of 70 in 2012/13, 160 in 2013/14 and 370 in 2014/15.
 It is expected that numbers will exceed 400 for 2015/16.
 With the launch of the Project Management Trailblazer, there has been commitment to place 226 on to the new standard in the first year.
 This is from employers within the EDG and includes; 10 from Sellafield Ltd; 40 from London Major Programmes Apprenticeship; 20 from Arcadis; 67 from the Cabinet Office on behalf of HM Government; 45 from BAE Systems; 10 from Rolls Royce; 30 from Lloyds Banking Group and 4 from n:gaged (SME).
 It can therefore be concluded that there is significant interest which has already translated into volume commitment.
 We can expect, based upon the success of the existing framework, for this to increase once the new standard has been approved, launched and communicated.